Kerry Carpenter Preview, Player Props: Tigers vs. White Sox

 Kerry Carpenter At The Plate

-- In 33 games this season (35.5%), Carpenter has picked up an RBI, and in 15 of those games (16.1%) he had more than one.
-He has also driven home three or more of his team's runs in six contests.
+- In 35.1% of his games this season, Carpenter has had at least one RBI.
+He's picked up more than one in 15.5% and driven in three or more of his team's runs in six contests.

+- In 38 of 97 games this season, he has scored, and eight of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.